 Sail1Design is a grassroots organization, by sailors for sailors, dedicated to the youth, high school, college, and one-design sailing communities.
 Born in 2007, Sail1Design has grown considerably, and reaches out to all sailors wishing to enjoy and learn more about our sport.
 We have three main areas of business:

 SAILING/MARINE INDUSTRY CAREER CENTER & JOB BOARD

 We offer sailing’s #1 Career Center and Job Board, always chock full of incredible sailing job opportunities.
 Our comprehensive career center also offers job seekers the ability to create their own web page, highlighting their experience and posting their resume.
 Likewise, employers can search our resume database to find the right match for that open position.
-Sail1Design is proud also to be the official job board of the Intercollegiate Sailing Association (ICSA), and the US High School Sailing Association (ISSA).
+Sail1Design is proud also to be the official job board of the Intercollegiate Sailing Association (ICSA), the US High School Sailing Association (ISSA), and US Sailing.

 MARKETPLACE & PROFESSIONAL BROKERAGE